konstructio/kubefirst/docs/kubefirst/local/destroy.md

 kubefirst clean
 ```

-This autoamted will remove the following content:
+This command will remove the following content:

 - `~/.kubefirst`
 - `~/.k1/*`